TheDataLeek/Eris-Cogs/README.md

 Short: Move message to another channel

 Description: Moves message to another channel for easy moderation.
+## Mtg
+Short: Magic the Gathering Tools

+Description: Magic the Gathering Tools
 ## Nick_prefix
 Short: Adds themed prefix to names

 Description: Theme your nickname, some include NSFW language and themes.
 ## No_fuck_you
-Short: Replies 'no fuck you'
+Short: Replies 'no fuck you' or 'please fuck me'

-Description: Replies with 'no fuck you' if someone says 'fuck you'
+Description: Replies with 'no fuck you' if someone says 'fuck you'.
+Sometimes replied with 'please fuck me'
 ## Out_of_context
 Short: Archives a channel of out of context quotes and then posts them randomly during conversation.